SAP-archive/cloud-sdk-android-offline-odata/README.md

 Open the project in Android Studio.

+Click update if asked to update the Android Gradle plugin.

 To successfully run the application, the OAuth string constants in the application need to be changed to reflect the new values.
 In the project, press `Ctrl + N` on Windows, or `Command + O` on Mac, and navigate to `MainActivity.java` and change the constants at the top of the file to match your username and client ID.

 ![Update the constants at the top of the MainActivity file](images/update_oauth_constants.png)